malaviya-parth/CN/06_TransportLayer/02_TCP/01_intro.md

   - y = 38 bits (6 bits extra)

 ## GATE 2022
 Consider the data transfer using TCP over a 1 Gbps link.
-Assuming that maximum segment lifetime is set to 60 seconds, the minimum number of bits fro the sequence number field of the TCP header, to prevent the sequence number space from wrapping around during the MSL is __.
+Assuming that maximum segment lifetime is set to 60 seconds, the minimum number of bits for the sequence number field of the TCP header, to prevent the sequence number space from wrapping around during the MSL is __.

 ### Solution
 - Life time is 60 seconds so wrap around must be more than that.